someweirdhuman/awesome_wotlk/docs/api_reference.md

 Only works with `nameplateStackFunction` set to **1**<br>
 Sets maximum height nameplate can go up, before deciding to go down, or staying there.

+## spellProjectionMode`CVar`
+Arguments: **mode**`number`

+Default: **0**

+Controls how the green/red ground targeting visual is handled when casting spells like Blizzard. <br>
+If set to **0** it uses the original 3.3.5 behavior (no projection limits). <br>
+If set to **1** Enables the backported modern/classic-style projection.
+This restricts projection to within the spell’s maximum range and automatically snaps the effect/texture to the max range if you try to cast beyond it.

 # Unit